MicrosoftDocs/Viva/Viva/engage/setup.md

 **Core experience**

-As a foundational component of Microsoft Viva Engage, the Core Service Plan provides essential features and capabilities to enhance employee engagement and collaboration within your organization.
+As a foundational component of Microsoft Viva Engage, the Core Service Plan provides essential features and capabilities to enhance engagement and collaboration within your organization.

 - **If you don't enforce Viva Engage licensing**, users across your organization can access the Viva Engage Core experience.<br>
-- **If you do enforce Viva Engage licensing**, users can access the Viva Engage Core experience, provided each user is assigned a:
+- **If you do enforce Viva Engage licensing**, users can access the Viva Engage Core experience, if each user is assigned:

-    - Microsoft 365 license, *and*
+    - the Microsoft 365 license, *and*
-    - Viva Engage Core Service Plan (or Yammer Enterprise Service Plan)
+    - the Viva Engage Core Service Plan (or Yammer Enterprise Service Plan)

 **Premium experience**